 Lots of students find it hard to identify what jobs appeal to them.
-This can particularly be an issue if you are studying a course that is academic rather than vocational.
+This can be particularly difficult if you are studying a course that is academic rather than vocational.
 It’s important not to panic though, and remember that a job doesn’t have to be for life.
-In fact most graduates change jobs within two-three years of graduation.
+In fact most graduates change jobs within two to three years of graduation.
 Don’t worry about trying to find something you will do till retirement – just something that will hold your interest for the next couple of years.

 Put simply, career planning is the process of organising your career ideas to make them achievable.
 To be effective, a career plan needs to involve a number of steps; it does not matter where you start in the process, so long as you consider all the steps along the way.

 What do you need to consider when making your career plan?

 - Thinking about you – Consider what you want out of a job and what you have to offer.
 Think about your skills and talents and what careers line up with them.